trajesus/MRIHemorrhageDetection/README.md

-# MRIHemorrageDetection
+# MRIHemorrhageDetection

-## Hemorrage detection in MRI exams
+## Hemorrhage detection in MRI exams

 Folders:
-- micro: Model for microhemorrage detection and segmentation;
+- micro: Model for microhemorrhage detection and segmentation;
-- macro: Model for macrohemorrage detection and segmentation.
+- macro: Model for macrohemorrhage detection and segmentation.

 The code presented in this repo was submited for a conference paper (waiting to be accepted).